Prof Sandro Olivo, Academic PI

 Mr Carlo Peiffer, PhD Student

-Carlo is a second year PhD student with a background in Semiconductor/Nanophysics at University of Regensburg, Germany.
+Carlo is a PhD student with a background in Semiconductor/Nanophysics at University of Regensburg, Germany.
 As part of his PhD research he is investigating medical and industrial Elastography as a possible application of AXIm's x-ray phase contrast imaging technique (edge illumination).

 Mr Carlos Navarrete Leon, PhD Student